ecerami/ecerami.github.io/_posts/2013-09-06-liquid-biopsies.md

 <div class="photo-left">
 	<a href="https://raw.github.com/ecerami/ecerami.github.io/master/img/liquid_biopsy.jpg"><img src="https://raw.github.com/ecerami/ecerami.github.io/master/img/liquid_biopsy.jpg"></a>
 	<p>A group from the Cancer Research UK has successfully applied whole exome sequencing to serial liquid biopsies to identify causes of acquired resistance in multiple cancer types.
-Image from:  <a href="http://www.ncbi.nlm.nih.gov/pubmed/23563269">M Murtaza, et. al</a>  Nature.
+Image from:  <a href="http://www.ncbi.nlm.nih.gov/pubmed/23563269">M Murtaza, et al.</a>  Nature.
 2013 May 2;497(7447):108-12.</p>
 </div>

 Except, of course, when it's not.
 In 1948, two researchers P. Mandel and P. Metais made the startling discovery that human blood contains free-floating or cell-free DNA [1].
 This "naked" DNA, now dubbed circulating free DNA or cfDNA exists is all of us, but researchers have since discovered that certain disease conditions, including rheumatoid arthritis, pancreatitis and cancer can result in increased levels of cfDNA.
 Where and how this naked DNA originates is still an active area of research, but most now believe it is the result of dying cells releasing their DNA into surrounding tissues.
 There is also evidence, although no clearly defined mechanism, by which living cells actively shed DNA into circulation [2].